kurorodev/kurorodev/README.md

 ## <img src="https://raw.githubusercontent.com/redhead1999/redhead1999/main/wave.gif" width="25px"> Hi there!

-My name is Danya and I'm a and Front-end Web developer.
+My name is Danya and I'm a Mobile and Front-end Web developer.
 I'm from Russia, living in Samara and currently study!

 ### 🔧 Technologies & Tools